Home

 Low lying areas and other open plains in the Tihama region are with scattered populations.
 However, in certain areas dense populations of Acacia tortilis, Leptadenia pyrotechnica, Suaeda monoica, Hyphaene thebaica, Salvadora persica, Panicum turgidum, Tamarix nilotica, etc can be seen.

-Succulent species and halophytes are dominating in and around salt pans (Sabkhahs).
-Species such as Zygophyllum coccineum, Aeluropus lagopoides, Cressa cretica, Limonium axillare, Zygophyllum simplex are common in these areas while Avicennia marina and large colonies of sea grasses are dominating in sea shores.
+Succulent species or halophytes in general are dominating in and around salt pans (Sabkhahs).
+Species such as Zygophyllum coccineum, Aeluropus lagopoides, Cressa cretica, Limonium axillare, Zygophyllum simplex are common in such areas while Avicennia marina and large colonies of sea grasses are dominating in the shallow waters of Red Sea and Arabian Gulf.

-Saudi Arabia does not have any rivers or even any perennial stream.
+Saudi Arabia does not have any rivers or any perennial streams.
 However, seasonal streams or ponds, mostly seen in the southwestern region contain a few species.
-The aquatic flora in Saudi Arabia contains more than 40 species (aquatic and semi aquatic), of which Potamogetonaceae has the maximum number of species.
+The aquatic flora in Saudi Arabia contains more than 40 aquatic or semi aquatic species, of which Potamogetonaceae has the maximum number of species.

-Trees Deserts Halophytes Jabal Fayfa Hail Taif Asir Huraymala Farasan Islands Plant Diversity Hot-Spots Northern Region
+Trees Deserts Halophytes Jabal Fayfa Hail Taif Asir Huraimla Farasan Islands Plant Diversity Hot-Spots Northern Region

-Last updated on 20-5-2007 site conceived and maintained by dr. jacob thomas, dept. of botany and microbiology, king saud university, riyadh.
+Last updated on 26-2-2011.
+Site conceived and maintained by dr. jacob thomas, dept. of botany and microbiology, king saud university, riyadh.

 All copyrights reserved